jameysharp/redirandom/README.md

 It's helpful to use [common banner ad sizes][ad-formats] such as 728x90 for wide "leaderboard" ads, 160x600 for tall "skyscraper" ads, or 88x31 for small buttons.
-If the advertiser doesn't have any images of the size that the publisher is expecting then things won't go well, so it helps if everybody agrees on a few common sizes.
+If your list of ads doesn't have any images of the size that fit in the space you've set aside to show them in, then nothing will show up.
+So it helps if everybody agrees on a few common sizes.
 But you certainly can offer other sizes if you want, and see if anybody else wants to support them.

 [ad-formats]: https://en.wikipedia.org/wiki/Digital_display_advertising#Importance_of_formats_of_display_ads